miki998/miki998.github.io/_pages/about.md

 Short Intro
 ======

 Hi there, my name is Michael and I'm a Chinese born in HongKong.
 I was enrolled in the French Highschool of a city in Madagascar, from kindergarden until highschool.
 Then after undertaking my Baccalaureate (equivalent to IB), I decided to move to France, Paris for my studies.
 That's where I did my Bachelor in Mathematics and Computer Science at l'X Ecole Polytechnique.
 For three years, I've been solidifying my bases and acquiring basic knowledge for future tasks.
 I developed during my stay a strong interest for Computer Vision techniques, and researches that are really applying abstract mathematical concepts.
+Now I'm pursuing a MSc in Data Science at EPFL!
+Do contact me if you have any idea of paper that you want to publish or any POC.

 Project/Collaboration seeking
 ======